- 1990-1991 : leftover tracks from 2Pacalypse Now sessions.

 - Sly & the Family Stone - "Sing A Simple Song" (vocals interpolation : "Ya ya yaaa", "heeyy everybody")

-- 1991/03 (?).
-I long time thought - like many people - that this was only a remix until "Fade Away" was leaked with the same lyricists...
-Julian Brooks from The Mod Squad (who had the album People's Park published in 1992 also with TNT records) confirmed to me that he recorded this song and "Fade Away" with 2Pac and Cooley Ranks.
+- Story.
+It was long time thought that this was only a remix until "Fade Away" was leaked with the same lyricists...
+Julian Brooks from The Mod Squad (who had the album People's Park published in 1992 also with TNT records) confirmed to us through his Youtube channel that he recorded this song and "Fade Away" with 2Pac and Cooley Ranks.
 The three of them also sang together for the African Liberation Day the 25th of May, 1991, notably singing unleaked "Neva Surrenda".
-Maybe they were the first incarnation of the group Force One Network before each one goes his own way (and Chopmaster J formed a new lineup with Dave Hollister).
+Maybe they were the first incarnation of the group Force One Network before each one goes his own way and Chopmaster J formed a new lineup with Dave Hollister maybe after he lost part of his material in a firestorm of his house studio (so circa summer of 91...?).

 - Samples :